The way employees learn at work is rapidly changing.

 Peer-to-peer learning also enables knowledge sharing among participants in a comfortable setting.
 Rather than planning and giving a formal presentation on a topic, sharing knowledge among peers is less intimidating.

-• Knowledge sharing keeps critical tactic knowledge within the organization
+- Knowledge sharing keeps critical knowledge within the organization

-As far as employee development programs, peer-to-peer learning is an affordable option that requires less money than hiring instructors for workshops and training sessions.
-You can pair this training with free educational resources like Studocu that provides summaries of study resources used at top universities.
+For employee development programs, peer-to-peer learning is an affordable option that requires less money than hiring instructors for workshops and training sessions.

 If you want to draw inspiration from Google, consider ways to make your high potential employees the top trainers within your company.